ggonnella/gfapy/doc/tutorial/tags.rst

     line.xx = "A" # error

-Depending on the validation level, more or less checks are done automatically (see validation chapter).
+Depending on the validation level, more or less checks are done automatically (see :ref:`validation` chapter).
 Per default - validation level (1) - validation is performed only during parsing or accessing values the first time, therefore the user must perform a manual validation if he changes values to something which is not guaranteed to be correct.
 To